 What is liver failure?

 Liver failure is severe deterioration of liver function.
 Liver failure occurs when a large portion of the liver is damaged due to any type of liver disorder.
-For a description of normal liver functions, see How the Liver Works.

 What causes liver failure?